SolidLabResearch/Solid-Agent/documentation/ucp/README.md

     ```shell
     npx ts-node indexUCP.ts
     ```
-    This code starts a [CSS](http://localhost:3123/) for the solid actor where it also creates an account so the Solid Actor has a [WebID](http://localhost:3123/solid/profile/card#me).
+    This code starts a [CSS](http://localhost:3123/) for the solid actor where it also creates an account so the Solid Actor has a [WebID](http://localhost:3123/solid/profile/card#me). <br>
-    Furthermore, it creates the [policy container](http://localhost:3000/policies/) and creates a [simple RDF resource](http://localhost:3000/ldes) which is used as target resource.
+    Furthermore, it creates the [policy container](http://localhost:3000/policies/) and creates a [simple RDF resource](http://localhost:3000/ldes) which is used as target resource. <br>
     When this initialisation sequence is executed, the code finally starts the [DemoUCPAgent.ts](../../src/demo/DemoUCPAgent.ts).
 3. Send a **duration usage-restricted access** UCP to the policy container.
     ```shell